Comet to pass by Earth for first time in 50,000 years - NewsBreak

 KSNF/KODE — A green comet discovered last March will make its closest approach to Earth this month.
 The comet “C/2022 E3 (ZTF)” was first discovered by astronomers using the wide-field survey camera at California’s Zwicky Transient Facility.

-The agency notes that it is still too dim to see without a telescope — though an image from December reveals its bright coma, short broad dust tail, and faint ion tail.
-The comet will soon be at perihelion, (its closest pass by the Sun) on Jan.
-12 and at the closest to Earth on Feb.
-1.
+The agency notes that it is still too dim to see without a telescope — though an image from December reveals its bright coma, short, broad dust tail, and faint ion tail.
+The comet will soon be at perihelion (its closest pass by the Sun) on January 12th and at the closest to Earth on February 1st.

-Current projections suggest looking for two well known constellations to pinpoint the comet’s location.
-Between Jan.
-12 and Feb.
-1, look for the comet to appear just south of the Big Dipper, and north of the Little Dipper.
+Current projections suggest looking for two well-known constellations to pinpoint the comet’s location.
+Between January 12th and February 1st, look for the comet to appear just south of the Big Dipper and north of the Little Dipper.

 Comments / 0